 $ tofu apply

-Now that OIDC provider and IAM role are in place, you can finally set up the automated tests for your infrastructure code.
+place, you can now run the automated tests for your infrastructure code.

 Example: Run Automated Tests for Infrastructure in GitHub Actions